ptn23/ai110-module3show-musicrecommendersimulation-starter/README.md

-TO VIEW IMAGES, REFER TO THE images FILE ABOVE
+# TO VIEW SCREENSHOTS, REFER TO THE images FILE ABOVE

 # Music Recommender Simulation